-- if the unit is attacked (normal attack, assault crossing) it can decide to counterattack - counterattack happens in the same hex, but with swapped attacker/defender roles - decision is taken so as to minimize projected own losses for the unit (KIA + SUP)
+- if the unit is the subject of a normal attack or assault crossing, it can decide to counterattack.
+Counterattack will never be triggered by suppressive fire, feint or prepared assaults. - If counterattack is triggered, the original attack is not resolved.
+Instead, the battle is resolved with swapped attacker/defender roles.
+The terrain applicable is the terrain in the counterattacking unit's hex. - decision is taken so as to minimize projected own losses for the unit (KIA + SUP)